-- 1.75 Once the estimated population figure has been inputted into the calculator, a financial figure (capital costs and annual maintenance) to deliver the match equivalent sessions will appear and a list of priorities for the sub area where the application itself will be highlighted.
-Using the list alongside information from previous S106 and updates on the delivery of pitches, the Borough Council will request the financial contribution to be directed towards a particular site(s) or whether on site provision would be appropriate. - 1.76 Additional on site pitch provision will not always be appropriate as there may be cases where nearby under utilised sites can be improved.
+- 1.78 Once the estimated population figure has been inputted into the calculator and a demand has been forecast, a financial figure (capital costs and annual maintenance) to deliver the match equivalent sessions will appear and a list of priorities for the sub area where the application itself will be highlighted15.
+Using the list alongside information from previous S106 and updates on the delivery of pitches, the Borough Council will request the financial contribution to be directed towards a particular site(s) or whether on site provision would be appropriate. - 1.79 Additional on site pitch provision will not always be appropriate as there may be cases where improving the capacity of existing playing pitches could cater for demand identified.
 Where this is the case or where improvements to existing provision would best serve the demand a financial contribution will be sought and secured through S106 Agreement.
-The contribution will be defined based on the specific improvement the Council is seeking to implement taking into account the scale of increased use likely to arise from the development proposal. - 1.77 The increase in demand from one sport could contribute to a project for an alternative sport, ensuring that increased demand for playing pitches are being met. - 1.78 The calculator does not include a figure for any ancillary provision, such as changing accommodation, pavilions and related facilities, artificial sports lighting, provision which improves access and use for all, along with provision that will encourage alternative modes of transport to the car.
+The contribution will be defined based on the specific improvement the Council is seeking to implement taking into account the scale of increased use likely to arise from the development proposal. - 1.80 The increase in demand from one sport could contribute to a project for an alternative sport, ensuring that increased demand for playing pitches are being met. - 1.81 The calculator does not include a figure for any ancillary provision, such as changing accommodation, pavilions and related facilities, artificial sports lighting, provision which improves access and use for all, along with provision that will encourage alternative modes of transport to the car.
 This will be determined on a case by case basis depending on the findings of the playing pitch calculator, scale and location of the development.
-Where is it considered that on site new pitches will be required, the expectation is that the necessary ancillary facilities will also be required and these will be secured through a S106. - 1.79 The Playing Pitch Demand Calculator does not calculate demand for non-pitch provision which may be played within an area.
+Where is it considered that on site new pitches will be required, the expectation is that the necessary ancillary facilities will also be required and these will be secured through a \$106. - 1.82 The Playing Pitch Demand Calculator does not calculate demand for non-pitch provision which may be played within an area.
 To determine non-pitch requirements consideration should be given to the nearest site(s) to the new development.
 It should be considered if existing provision could benefit from a contribution towards increasing capacity to meet likely need generated from the development, e.g. through increasing quality of facility, changing rooms, etc. An example of the playing pitch calculator is provided in appendix 2.

-&lt;sup>13 Please note the highlighted list is derived from the PPS and this will be updated as and when required following any subsequent reviews.
+15 Please note the highlighted list is derived from the PPS and this will be updated as and when required following any subsequent reviews.